fastcoin-project/fastwallet-ios/README.md

 | [QR Code](https://blockchair.com/litecoin/address/MVRj1whQ8hqcpffjRxLLCJG1mD27V9YygY) 	| [QR Code](https://blockchair.com/litecoin/address/MDPqwDf9eUErGLcZNt1HN9HqnbFCSCSRme) 	|

-### The easy and secure Litecoin wallet
+### The easy and secure Fastcoin wallet

-Litewallet is the best way to get started with Litecoin.
+Litewallet is the best way to get started with Fastcoin.
 Our simple, streamlined design is easy for beginners, yet powerful enough for experienced users.
 This is a free app produced by the Fastcoin Project.

 iOS Users can visit the iOS version of the code here: [Litewallet iOS](https://github.com/litecoin-foundation/loafwallet-ios)

 ### Completely decentralized

-Unlike other iOS Litecoin wallets, **Litewallet** is a standalone Litecoin client.
-It connects directly to the Litecoin network using [SPV](https://en.bitcoin.it/wiki/Thin_Client_Security#Header-Only_Clients) mode, and doesn't rely on servers that can be hacked or disabled.
-Even if Litewallet is removed from the App Store, the app will continue to function, allowing users to access their valuable Litecoin at any time.
+Unlike other iOS Fastcoin wallets, **Litewallet** is a standalone Fastcoin client.
+It connects directly to the Fastcoin network using [SPV](https://en.bitcoin.it/wiki/Thin_Client_Security#Header-Only_Clients) mode, and doesn't rely on servers that can be hacked or disabled.
+Even if Litewallet is removed from the App Store, the app will continue to function, allowing users to access their valuable Fastcoin at any time.

 ### Cutting-edge security